okonomichiyaki/supercat/00-SUPERCAT.md

 - **Efficient Logistics**: bot performs 1 extra action per card
 - **Elite Pilots**: bot collects 1 extra die during Battle

 If the bot is tied with the player, it does not have more power, and will gain these advantages.
-It's intended that this applies at the start of the game when all players have zero power.
+It's intended that this applies at the start of the game when all power markers are at zero.

 Relative power should be evaluated per bot, so in a game with 2 bots, if one bot is ahead of the player, and the other is behind, apply these only to the losing bot.
-In a multiplayer game, check power between bots and humans: grant the bot advantages when it is behind all human players.
+In a multiplayer game, check power between bots and human players: grant the bot advantages when it is behind all human players.

 For an even harder game: